Configure Wire-Server for federation¶

 _wire-server-federator._tcp.example.com.
 600 IN SRV 0 10 443 federator.wire.example.org.

-DNS A record for the federator¶
+DNS A record for the federator

 Background: federator

-is the server component responsible for incoming and outgoing requests to other backend; but it is proxied on
+and outgoing requests to other backend; but it is proxied on the

 As mentioned in DNS setup for Helm, you also need a federator.<domain>

-record, which, alongside your other DNS records that point to the ingress component, also needs to point to the IP of your ingress, i.e. the IP you want to provide services on.
+also needs to point to the IP of your ingress, i.e. the IP you want to

-Generate and configure TLS server and client certificates¶
+Generate and configure TLS server and client certificates

 Are your servers on the public internet?
 Then you have the option of using TLS certificates from Let’s encrypt.
 In such a case go to subsection (A).
 If your servers are not on the public internet or you would like to use your own CA, go to subsection (B).